-2.1.2.1 DOE Order 5400.5, Radiation Protection of the Public and the Environment b Risk-based concentration equivalent to 10-5 for a residential scenario. c Risk-based concentration equivalent to 10-6 for a residential scenario.
+2.1.2.1 DOE Order 458.1, Radiation Protection of the Public and the Environment

-DOE Order 5400.5 establishes primary standards and requirements for DOE operations to protect members of the public and the environment against undue risk from radiation.
+DOE Order 458.1 which replaced DOE Order 5400 in June 2011, establishes primary standards and requirements for DOE operations to protect members of the public and the environment against undue risk from radiation.
 DOE operates its facilities and conducts its activities so that radiation exposures to members of the public are maintained within established limits.